KingVentrix007/KickStart/docs/templates.md

 3. **File Placement:**

-    All files included in the template will be placed at the base directory where KickStart is run.
+    All files included (From the `files_to_include` json field) in the template will be placed at the base directory where KickStart is run.
 This is something that may be improved in future versions.

-### Known Bug
-Sometimes, files or folders named done may be created.
-This is a known bug and you can safely delete these files.
+    The `files_to_include` field in the template's JSON file lists all the necessary files that will be copied to the project directory during setup.
+These do NOT include build files and the main file.
+Look at the python template for an example

+## Warnings.
+The main file must ONLY contain code to output `Hello from KickStart`.
+This ensures that templates are clean and uniform.
+Any additional code will be removed, and you will NOT receive credit for the template.

+All commands in the `commands_to_run` json field must ONLY contain commands that are ABSOLUTELY NECESSARY for the project to be setup.
+If any other commands are used.
+IT WILL BE MODIFIED, and you will NOT be given any credit.

+An exception to the command rule is the `echo` command, which can be used freely

+Including any malicious code or commands in a template will result in future contributions not being attributed to the creator.
+Repeated offenses will lead to contributions being denied entirely, regardless of the nature of the submission.

 ## Examples
 ### lang.json